-The first aim of the present study was to investigate if ideas for product and process innovations detected by an artificial intelligence system (in this case, the one developed by Christensen et al., 2016) would also be regarded as ideas by company-internal staff who will be responsible for taking the ideas further in the innovation process.
 Our results suggest that this is to a considerable extent the case: the performance of the system can be regarded as sufficient for an initial screening of potential ideas.
 Deployed in a company as a tool for selecting candidate ideas for product and process innovations, it can significantly reduce the time and effort that would otherwise have to be spent by company staff on wading through a large number of user contributions in potentially relevant online communities.
 The exact level of criterion-related validity that our system could achieve depended on several factors.
 The most important of these are (a) the definition of the "gold standard" against which the predictions are validated and (b) the cut-off used for transforming the continuous posterior probability score generated by the system into a binary prediction.
 In our analysis, we used two of the possible gold standards: a lenient criterion (at least one of the company professionals had rated the respective text as containing an idea) and a strict criterion (both company professionals had rated the text as containing an idea).
 The lenient criterion led to an implied base rate of 47% for the target event (i.e., the probability that a randomly chosen text from among the 200 used in the present study would contain an idea), whereas the strict criterion reduced the implied base rate to 18%.
 It is not possible to define on purely statistical grounds what the right base rate should be.
 This is complicated by the fact that the two company professionals who served as experts in our study did not have the same base rates in their individual classifications: Expert 1 appeared to use a more conservative standard of judgment, rating 21% of the 200 texts as containing ideas, whilst Expert 2 appeared to use a more liberal standard, rating 44% of the texts as containing ideas.

-Since the two experts also differed in terms of their functional responsibilities in the company, it might not even be appropriate to look for perfect agreement-after all, a company's ability to integrate different functional perspectives is one of the strongest predictors of innovation success (e.g., see Evanschitzky, Eisend, Calantone, & Jiang, 2012).
 Whether it makes more sense for a given company to use a stricter or more lenient criterion for further filtering of the automatically identified ideas may depend more on strategy and available resources: a lenient criterion may be more appropriate if a company wants to cast its net wide and thereby reduce the risk of missing certain ideas which might not yet be able to achieve full cross-functional consensus.
 However, the company would also have to be prepared to assign the necessary resources for dealing with the larger number of ideas that would enter the innovation funnel.
 If, on the other hand, a company wants to limit its resource expenditure and focus on ideas that can already in the early phases achieve cross-functional consensus, a stricter criterion would be appropriate.